11 Tips for Selling Luxury Homes Quickly (and Without Any Price Drops)

 Florida is one of the few states with no state income tax, which entices wealthy homebuyers from other states.
 “We’re getting a lot of people coming in from the Northeast because of the tax advantages here,” Schwartz said.

-Even if your home doesn’t have that financial allure, note points of interest nearby so that newcomers can see how swiftly they can find the high-end restaurants, shopping, and entertainment to which they’re accustomed.
 “So they feel like they’re part of a community,” Schwartz said.
-“It’s in a good area, and it’s easy to get to if they wanted to step away from the comfort of their home and discover new areas.”
+“It’s in a good area, and it’s easy to get to if they [want] to step away from the comfort of their home and discover new areas.”

-9. Focus on Instagram, old school newspapers, and open houses for your marketing
+9. Focus on Instagram, old-school newspapers, and open houses for your marketing

 Schwartz also mixes marketing on social media with advertising in publications such as The New York Times and The Wall Street Journal, along with open houses.
 She’s found that potential luxury buyers like to drop in with “a little more free rein, and they can check out what they like.”